IMPORTANT – Please read!

 In fact, in the last 2-3 months I gradually lost confidence in Grupeer.
 I have started a process of reducing my stake on them.
-Main reason is for their inability to deliver on things they have promised over and over again, and the complexity of understanding the relationship of their loan originators.
+Main reason is for their inability to deliver on things they have promised over and over again, and the complexity of understanding the relationship with their loan originators.

 I will show you how to get started and provide you the best tips and tricks based on my own experience.
 I invest in Grupeer from 2017.

 Grupeer is an online marketplace for loans.
 It allows investors to buy shares of loans originated by a variety of lending companies around the world.

 It launched in 2017 in Latvia and they had a strong growth from the very beginning, becoming very popular among investors.

 From all the research I did so far, most of the people who have Mintos in their portfolio also have Grupeer.

 I wrote a post about that: How to Invest 10.000 EUR in P2P?
 15 Bloggers Reveal Their Best Ways!.
 Check it out to learn more.